-On 8 March, 2022, the Group held the "Goddess Day" as it has done for many years to demonstrate the Group's concern and care about women.
+On 8 March, 2023, the Group held the "Goddess Day" as it has done for many years to demonstrate the Group's concern and care about women.
 On Goddess Day, female employees can enjoy a half-day privileged holiday and an exclusive gift box.
-During the Reporting Period, the Group also held the "Prince Charming's Day", when various fun and sports activities were organised and male employees were given exclusive gifts.
+On 10 November, 2023, the Group also held the "Prince Charming's Day", when various fun sports activities were organised and male employees were given exclusive gifts.

-Case Study - Fun Summer Games
+Fun Summer Games